SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 particles' individual time-steps.
 The cooling takes place over the time span given by the other conditions (e.g the Courant condition).

-Finelly, the cooling module also provides a function to compute the temperature of a given gas particle based on its density, internal energy, abundances and the current redshift.
+Finally, the cooling module also provides a function to compute the temperature of a given gas particle based on its density, internal energy, abundances and the current redshift.
 This temperature is the one used to compute the cooling rate from the tables and similarly to the cooling rates, they assume that the